quangphungntq/abcabc1/README-2.md

 **[⬆ Back to Top](#table-of-contents)**

-### Topic 1
+### A company is planning to migrate a legacy application to AWS.
+The application currently uses NFS to communicate to an on-premises storage

-A company is planning to migrate a legacy application to AWS.
-The application currently uses NFS to communicate to an on-premises storage solution to store application data.
+solution to store application data.
 The application cannot be modified to use any other communication protocols other than NFS for this purpose.

 Which storage solution should a solutions architect recommend for use after the migration?